NVIDIA/cloud-native-docs/gpu-operator/openshift/mig-ocp.rst

    .. note:: For a list of all supported combinations and placements of profiles on A100 and A30, refer to the section on `supported profiles <https://docs.nvidia.com/datacenter/tesla/mig-user-guide/index.html#supported-profiles>`_.

 #.
-Create the custom configuration within the ``gpu-operator-resources`` namespace:
+Create the custom configuration within the ``nvidia-gpu-operator`` namespace:

    .. code-block:: console

       $ CONFIG_FILE=/path/to/custom_configmap.yaml && \
         oc create configmap custom-mig-parted-config \
            --from-file=config.yaml=$CONFIG_FILE \
-           -n gpu-operator-resources
+           -n nvidia-gpu-operator

 #.
 Edit the cluster policy and enter the name of the config map in the field ``spec.migManager.config.name``: